PowerShell/PowerShellEditorServices/README.md

 #### PowerShell Integrated Console

 ![image](https://user-images.githubusercontent.com/2644648/66245084-6985da80-e6c0-11e9-9c7b-4c8476190df5.png)

+The PowerShell Integrated Console uses the host process' Stdio streams for console input and output.
+Please note that this is mutually exclusive from using Stdio for the language server protocol messages.

 If you want to take advantage of the PowerShell Integrated Console which automatically shares state with the editor-side, you must include the `-EnableConsoleRepl` switch when called `Start-EditorServices.ps1`.